-The Chandler Limited TG Microphone Cassette is a full-featured mixing console channel strip, incorporating elements of the historic EMI / Abbey Road Studios TG12345 recording and mastering desks of the late 60s and 70s.
+The Chandler Limited TG Microphone Cassette Channel Strip is a full featured channel strip, combining element of the EMI / Abbey Road Studios TG12345 recording and mastering consoles of the late 60s and 70s.
+Get the iconic sound of Abbey Road on your music, whether tracking, mixing, or mastering with the TG Microphone Cassette.

 - Channels: Mono